7 Feature Flag Best Practices for Short-Term and Permanent Flags

 If not using LaunchDarkly a consistent naming strategy can help you grep the code for instances of flags.

 Although I refer to these as best practices, other practices may be better.
 These are recommendations that we follow and have heard from other customers.
 Over time these recommendations may change as we learn more.
 These should be seen as recommendations and suggestions, feel free to modify and alter based on your specific needs.
 What works well for one company or team may not work well for another team.
-Future blogs in this series will cover best practices and recommendations around specific use cases.
+Future blog posts in this series will cover best practices and recommendations around specific use cases.
 If there is a best practice you would like to share please drop us a line.